 Cleman Mountain Summit Views

 It’s been windy all morning.
-So despite the warm temperatures, I wore my jacket for the entire trip.
-Then we stayed below the crest on the north side of the radio towers with less wind.
-There were fences to keep out visitors.
+So I wore my jacket for the entire trip despite the warm weather.
+Then we stayed below the crest north of the radio towers with less wind.
+There were fences to keep out people.

 See more trip photos here.